Guadalupe County is named for the Virgin of Guadalupe, patron saint of Mexico.

 Contractor: Southwest Construction Company of El Paso, Texas

-Description: The building faces south and is a two story red colored sandstone structure.
-The building is located on landscaped grounds.
-The south front has a central arched entrance with arched window above on the second story and flanked by two smaller arched windows on either side.
+Description: The building faces southwest and is a two story red colored sandstone and concrete structure.
+The building is located on landscaped grounds of the courthouse square in the center of Santa Rosa on the east side of the courthouse.
+The southwest front has a central arched entrance with arched window above on the second story and flanked by two smaller arched windows on either side.
 The front rises to a peak with circular window.
 The east and west wings are lower in height.
-The building is connected on the west side to the new courthouse.
+Located on the roof at the four corners of the building are carved sandstone eagles and urns; only one of the eagles remains due to deterioration.
+The false parapet on the southwest front facade is larger then the others and embellished with engaged stone pilasters, circular decorative stone inlay, and a cast panel which reads COURTHOUSE.
+The front facade consists of a central mass and two flanking bays.
+The second story is detailed with fluted stone engaged pilasters with eagle motif capitals, and with dark stone quoins and arched transom.
+The former courtroom is located on the second story which is now the Commissioners Chamber.
+The building is connected on the west side to the new courthouse and on the north side is the County Jail constructed in the 1970′s.
 The building was renovated in 2009.
-The architect was Kevin R Balclar and the contractor was Jim Sana Construction, Inc.
+The architect was Kevin R Balchar and the contractor was Jim Sana Construction, Inc.

 Old County Courthouse – Puerto de Luna